kparc/kcc/README.md

 ```

 There is a lot more to be said about the type system, but the expression
+`@@10` above (which reads like wordplay: "type name of a type name is
-`@@10` above urges us to proceed to the next section, which is all about
+`name`") urges us to to the next section which is all about how to
-giving a rational explantation to how it actually works.
+make sense of this expression.

 ### right to left and back again